-Historian by Trade.
+Historian by Trade

-My professional specialization is Global History, which means I concentrate on the interconnectedness of human societies across time and space.
+My professional specialization is Global History, which means that I concentrate on the interconnectedness of human societies across time and space.
 In my dissertation, I evaluated China's influence on the culture of eighteenth-century Spain.
 The two countries were trading partners, and Spaniards regularly purchased Chinese porcelain, silk, ivory, paintings, clothing, and other luxury goods.
 Spaniards also wrote about China in their periodicals and books, and they created major artworks based upon their perceptions of Chinese culture.
 In fact, China had much the same place in the world then that the United States has now.

-I grew up in Leelanau County before the digital age.
+I grew up in Leelanau County before the digital era.
 I spent my youth in a bucolic paradise, frolicking amidst steeply rolling hills, cathedral-like rows of maple trees, and carpets of trillium and Dutchman's breeches.

 Who were the Dioskouroi?

 The Greeks were the first to deify the Twins, but later the Romans adopted them as deities of their own.
-They believed the Dioskouroi would appear at crucial moments, when battles turned one way or the other.
+They believed that the Dioskouroi would appear at crucial moments, when battles turned one way or the other.
 Properly honoring them, therefore, ensured victory.
 The medallion I use for my logo depicts the Dioskouroi riding off to combat.

 I lost my kid brother, Michael, seven years ago, so the story of the Twins has special meaning to me.
 Michael had an incredible gift and was the finest writer I've ever known.
-He had more skill at the age of 23 than I do now at 36!
+He had more skill at the age of 23 than I do now at 37!